-How to Taste Gin Like a Professional
+How To Taste Gin Like A Professional

-Blue Bottle Gin
+with Blue Bottle Gin

 Like wine, the gin universe is diverse and extensive with a multitude of flavour profiles and styles.
 Start to identify the botanicals and styles you prefer with our handy guide.

 1) Firstly you need to try it neat so the mixer doesn’t mask the flavours.

 2) To really appreciate aromas and the taste, try and find a glass with curved sides.

 3) Pour your first gin, just a small sample so there is plenty of room in the glass for air and the aromas.

 4) Swirl your glass enabling the air to mix with the spirit to help release those aromas.